Myth 1: Get your air conditioner technician through Craigslist.

-Long-term, it will increase your costs to leave the thermostat at a lower temperature over the course of the day than to bump it up 10 degrees while you’re away.
-It typically will not require an outrageous amount of extra energy to get your home cooled down once you return, depending on variables of the home.
+Over time, it will increase your costs to leave the thermostat at a cooler temperature throughout the day than to bump it up 10 degrees while you are gone.
+It usually will not require an outrageous amount of additional energy to get your home cooled down once you return, depending on variables of the home.

-Myth 8: Where the thermostat is installed doesn’t matter.
+Myth 8: It doesn’t matter where the thermostat is installed.

-Myth 9: Turning your thermostat down much lower will help it cool faster.
+Myth 9: Excessively lowering your thermostat will help it cool faster.

 Myth 10: It’s fine to swap out your air filter annually.

 Depending on respiratory or allergy issues for the people living in the home, and the kind of air filter you utilize for your air conditioner, your air filter might need to be changed as often as every month.
 Skipping the replacement of the air filter often enough not only causes your air conditioner to work harder and lower efficiency, it could also irritate respiratory ailments like common allergy symptoms.